Smoothed Quantile Regression with Large-Scale Inference: Statistical analysis

 \begin{remark}[Large-$p$ asymptotics] A broader view of classical asymptotics recognizes that the parametric dimension of appropriate model sequences may tend to infinity with the sample size; that is $p=p_n \to \infty$ as $n\to \infty$.
-Results with increasing $p$ are available in the context of regularized quantile regression \citep{BC2011,WWL2012,KCHP2017}.
-In the large-$p$ and larger-$n$ setting with quantile regression estimation without regularization, \cite{W1989} shows that $p^3(\log n)^2 / n \to 0$ suffices for a normal approximation, which provides some support to the viability of observed rates of parametric growth in the applied literature. \cite{K1988} considers a sample of 733 wage models appeared in the econometric literature, and finds that $p_n = \cO(n^{1/4})$ is roughly consistent with empirical practice.
+Results with increasing $p$ are available in \cite{W1989}, \cite{HS2000} and \cite{BCCF2019} when $p= o(n)$, and in \cite{BC2011}, \cite{WWL2012} and \cite{KCHP2017} for regularized quantile regression when $p\gg n$. { In the large-$p$ and larger-$n$ setting---``$p\to \infty$ and $p/n \to 0$", \cite{W1989} shows that $p^3(\log n)^2 / n \to 0$ suffices for a normal approximation.
+This growth condition remains the best known one although under weaker assumptions on the (fixed) design \citep{HS2000,BCCF2019}.
+To our knowledge, the weakest fixed design assumption is $\max_{1\leq i\leq n} \| \bx_i \|_2^2 = \cO(p)$. }

-For the (convolution-type) smoothed quantile regression, the Berry-Esseen bound \eqref{linear.clt} in Theorem~\ref{thm:clt} immediately yields a large-$p$ asymptotic result.
-Taking $h=h_n = \{ (p+\log n) /n\}^{2/5}$ therein, we find that $n^{1/2} \langle \ba , \hat \bbeta_h - \bbeta^* \rangle$, for any given $\ba \in \RR^p$, is asymptotically normally distributed as long as $p^{8/3} /n \to 0$, which improves the best known growth condition on $p$ for quantile regression \citep{W1989}.
-For smooth robust regression estimators, asymptotic normality can be proven under less restrictive conditions on $p$. \cite{H1973} showed that if the loss is twice differentiable, the asymptotic normality for $\langle \ba, \hat \bbeta \rangle$, where $\ba \in \RR^p$, holds if $p^3/n \to 0$ as $n$ increases. \cite{P1985} weakened the condition to $(p \log n)^{3/2} /n \to 0$ if the loss function is four times differentiable and the error distribution is symmetric.
+For smooth robust regression estimators, asymptotic normality can be proven under less restrictive conditions on $p$. \cite{H1973} showed that if the loss is twice differentiable, the asymptotic normality for $\langle \ba, \hat \bbeta \rangle$, where $\ba \in \RR^p$, holds if $p^3/n \to 0$ as $n$ increases. \cite{P1985} and \cite{M1989} weakened this condition to $(p \log n)^{3/2} /n \to 0$ and $p^{3/2} \log(n)/ n \to 0$, respectively, when the loss function is four times differentiable.
 For Huber loss that has a Lipschitz continuous derivative, \cite{HS2000} obtained the scaling $p^2 \log p = o(n)$ that ensures the asymptotic normality of arbitrary linear combinations of $\hat \bbeta$.
-Table 1 summarizes our discussion here and show that the smoothing for conquer helps ensure asymptotic normality of the estimator under weaker conditions on $p$ than what we need for the usual quantile regression estimator. \end{remark}
+Table 1 summarizes our discussion here and shows that the smoothing for conquer helps ensure asymptotic normality of the estimator under weaker conditions on $p$ than what we need for the usual quantile regression estimator. \end{remark}

 \begin{remark} In this paper, we show that the accuracy of conquer-based inference via the Bahadur representation (and normal approximations) has an error of rate faster than $n^{-1/4}$ yet slower than $n^{-1/2}$; see Theorems~\ref{thm:bahadur} and \ref{thm:clt}.
 For standard regression quantiles, \cite{P2012} proposed an alternative expansion for the quantile process using the ``Hungarian" construction of Koml\'os, Major and Tusn\'ady.
 This stochastic approximation yields an error of order $n^{-1/2}$ (up to a factor of $\log n$), and hence provides a theoretical justification for accurate approximations for inference in regression quantile models. \end{remark}